mikesmithgh/kitty-scrollback.nvim/README.md

 This approach can be used to modify the builtin configuration (e.g., `ksb_builtin_get_text_all`, `ksb_builtin_last_cmd_output`, and `ksb_builtin_last_visited_cmd_output`).
 But, if you have a common configuration that you wish to have applied to all of configurations, then it is better to use a global configuration.

-So far, all entries
+#### Global Configuration

-in the options table have been in the form a key/value pair where the key is a `string` representing the name of the configuration.
+So far, all entries in the options table have been in the form a key/value pair where the key is a `string` representing the name of the configuration.
 There is an additional reserved entry for the global configuration which is the first element of the options table without a key (technically the key is `1` but it does not have to be defined).

 If you would like to provide a global configuration to automatically hide the status window, this can be achieved as follows.
 Notice the first entry in the options table does not define a key, this will be considered global options and applied to all builtin and user defined configurations.